nunit/nunit.analyzers/documentation/NUnit1024.md

 # NUnit1024

-## The source specified by the ValueSource does not return an IEnumerable or a type that implements IEnumerable
+## The source specified by the ValueSource does not return an I(Async)Enumerable or a type that implements I(Async)Enumerable

 | Topic    | Value
 | :--      | :--